-There are a wide variety of bat species in the US, though it’s usually the colonizing bat types that cause problems in buildings and require bat removal services.
+Bat removal is often necessary because certain species like colonizing bats can cause problems in buildings when they establish roosts.
 Bats are not flying mice, or rodents for that matter.
 They are more closely related to shrews or primates.

 The bat that we experience most in Ohio, Kentucky, and Indiana is The Little Brown Bat (sometimes called little brown myotis) (Myotis lucifugus) is a species of the genus Myotis (mouse-eared bats).
 Bats sometimes get a bad reputation however they are not aggressive, and are very beneficial in eliminating insects.
 Little brown bats for instance are insectivores and eat their weight in mosquitoes a night; they also eat moths, wasps, beetles, gnats, midges and mayflies.
 Bats aren’t blind.
 They can see just fine, but they also use echolocation as a means of navigating in flight and finding insects through the air.
 Bats wings are very similar to our hands and arms, thus the scientific name Chiropteran or hand wing.
 The bones of the hand and finger are elongated and serve to support and move the wing.
 The hind limbs of bats are modified for landing and hanging upside-down.